What personal and health information will be collected?

 This includes obtaining any other information or document that the Scheme Decision Maker considers necessary in order to make a decision in accordance with s 22(1)(c)(i) of the FAS Act.

 Health information is collected to assess injury and the support that can be provided for medical costs or counselling expenses.
-Some demographic information may be collected to help improve the FAS.
+Some demographic information may be collected to help improve the Financial Assistance Scheme (FAS).

 The FAS may also collect information from you, with your consent, to make referrals to other support services.